 Areas of Application

 Although, there are endless scenarios where Predictive Analytics can be fruitful, we are just scratching the surface by listing down few day-to-day use cases:

-- Customer Relationship Management (CRM) – Build a solid connect with the customers by predicting their behavior trends towards certain line of products or services.
+- Customer Relationship Management (CRM) Build a solid connection with the customers by predicting their behavior trends towards a certain line of products or services.

-- Fraud Detection – Certain patterns found in organizational data can prevent frauds in the future transactions.
+- Fraud Detection Certain patterns found in organizational data can prevent fraud in future transactions.